dint-dev/cryptography/cryptography/README.md

 # Want to contribute?
   * Any help is appreciated!
 We recommend that you start by creating an issue in the [issue tracker](https://github.com/dint-dev/cryptography/issues).
+  * Show love by starring the package [in Github](https://github.com/dint-dev/cryptography). ;)

 ## Some things to know
   * SHA1 and SHA2 implementations use [package:crypto](https://pub.dev/packages/crypto), which is
     maintained by Google.
 It's very limited so we decided to write this package.
-  * We wrote pure Dart implementations for X25519, Chacha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and Blake2s.
+  * We wrote pure Dart implementations for X25519, ChaCha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and BLAKE2S.
 We also added support for use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (NIST elliptic curves, AES) in browsers.
   * The APIs generally include both _asynchronous_ and _synchronous_ methods (for instance, `sharedSecret(...)` and `sharedSecretSync(...)`).
 We recommend that you use asynchronous